EMDR & Trauma

 - You feel detached, heavy, or lethargic

-- You feel numb, or disconnected to the world around you
+- You feel numb or disconnected from the world around you

-- You thoughts are stuck in certain patterns.
+- Your thoughts are stuck in certain patterns.
 For example -

 - 'I am unsafe'